fountain on corner or famous streets in rome with couple walking past

 7. Lungotevere

-Lungotevere is a popular spot for a leisurely stroll or a bike ride or a run, offering stunning views of the river and the city skyline.
+I think this is one of the best streets to walk in Rome on the weekend.
+Locals come out in droves to go for a stroll, ride a bike or go for a run while offering stunning views of the river and the city skyline.
 It is also a great place to watch the sunset.

 8. Via della Reginella